pingcap/tipocket/README.md

 -tidb-server 127.0.0.1:4000
 ```

-* If a cluster has multiple service addresses, you can pass multiple flags, Eg.
+* If a cluster has many service addresses, you can pass a flag multiple times

 ```bash
 -tikv-server 127.0.0.1:20160 -tikv-server 127.0.0.1:20161